megargayu/USACO-Training/README.md

 - A `.in` file, which takes the input of the program
 - A `.out` file, which is where the program outputs
 - A `.java` file, which contains all the code used
-- A `.bat` file, which is used to run the program, as IntelliJ doesn't allow for relative file reading

 ## Template